-- Gently stir yeast and the teaspoon of sugar in warm water.
+- Gently stir the yeast and the teaspoon of sugar in warm water.

 - Set aside to in draft-free warm spot to proof (bubble and expand).

-- If the yeast does not proof, repeat this very important step.
+- If the yeast does not prove, repeat this very important step.
 Make sure the water is not too hot or it will kill the yeast.

 - Cut the butter cubes into the flour mixture, leaving small chunks of butter coated in flour; this will result in a light, flaky pastry.